yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 ## 3. Prepare YB-Master configuration files

-This step prepares the config files for the 3 masters.
-The config files need to, among other things, have the right information to indicate which Cloud/Region/AZ each master is in.
+This step prepares the configuration files for the three masters.
+The configuration files need to, among other things, have the right information to indicate which cloud, region, or availability zone each master is in.

 ### Create YB-Master1 configuration file